aquabubu/home-gatsby/content/posts/Pregnancy-checklist-Part-1/index.en.md

 category: Baby
 tags:
   - Baby
-  - pregnancy-chekclist
-  - bottle-warmer
+  - pregnant
-  - sterilizer
+  - checklist
-  - thermometer
+  - what-to-do
   - mang-thai
-  - me-bau
+  - be-yeu
-  - vat-dung-can-thiet
+  - chuan-bi-do
 ---

 The mother-to-be needs to prepare a lot of things, not only her psychological but also many needed items.
 So, I'm gonna list some things that were prepared during my pregnancy as I find them quite necessary.